 The queens Bombus terrestris and B. lucorum are usually the first to emerge in the spring.
 B. terrestris queens are the largest bumblebees we have in the UK.
 It is fairly easy to differentiate between B. terrestris and B. lucorum queens -

 The workers of both species look like smaller versions of the lucorum queen.
-See the worker on the left.
+See the worker above.
 They are almost impossible to tell apart without dissection.
 The size range can vary quite a lot, but usually the smaller workers are from the earliest laid eggs.
 Bombus lucorum workers weight range from 0.04 - 0.32 g and the queens from 0.46 - 0.70 g; B. terrestris workers range from 0.05 g - 0.40 g.

 The males have a many more yellow hairs (see the photograph near the bottom of the page), and a distinctive yellow nose.
 Of course they do not usually emerge until about August.